FFBW Inc (NASDAQ:FFBW) Short Interest Update

-FFBW Inc (NASDAQ:FFBW) was the recipient of a significant increase in short interest during the month of October.
-As of October 31st, there was short interest totalling 4,200 shares, an increase of 61.5% from the September 30th total of 2,600 shares.
-Based on an average daily volume of 5,800 shares, the short-interest ratio is presently 0.7 days.
-Approximately 0.2% of the shares of the company are sold short.
+FFBW Inc (NASDAQ:FFBW) was the recipient of a significant growth in short interest during the month of October.
+As of October 31st, there was short interest totalling 10,500 shares, a growth of 150.0% from the September 30th total of 4,200 shares.
+Based on an average trading volume of 5,700 shares, the days-to-cover ratio is currently 1.8 days.
+Approximately 0.4% of the shares of the stock are sold short.

-An institutional investor recently raised its position in FFBW stock.
-Commonwealth Equity Services LLC lifted its position in shares of FFBW Inc (NASDAQ:FFBW) by 9.1% in the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 37,463 shares of the company’s stock after acquiring an additional 3,113 shares during the period.
-Commonwealth Equity Services LLC owned 0.57% of FFBW worth $411,000 as of its most recent filing with the SEC.
-Hedge funds and other institutional investors own 4.02% of the company’s stock.
+A hedge fund recently raised its stake in FFBW stock.
+Commonwealth Equity Services LLC boosted its holdings in FFBW Inc (NASDAQ:FFBW) by 9.1% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 37,463 shares of the company’s stock after acquiring an additional 3,113 shares during the quarter.
+Commonwealth Equity Services LLC owned 0.57% of FFBW worth $411,000 at the end of the most recent quarter.
+Institutional investors own 4.02% of the company’s stock.

-Several research firms have weighed in on FFBW.
-ValuEngine upgraded shares of FFBW from a “sell” rating to a “hold” rating in a research note on Saturday, October 5th.
-TheStreet upgraded shares of FFBW from a “c” rating to a “b-” rating in a research note on Thursday, October 10th.
+FFBW has been the topic of several recent analyst reports.
+ValuEngine upgraded shares of FFBW from a “sell” rating to a “hold” rating in a report on Saturday, October 5th.
+TheStreet upgraded shares of FFBW from a “c” rating to a “b-” rating in a report on Thursday, October 10th.

 FFBW, Inc is the holding company of First Federal Bank of Wisconsin (the Bank).
 First Federal Bank of Wisconsin is a federally chartered mutual savings bank.
 The Bank’s business consists primarily of taking deposits from the general public and investing those deposits, together with funds generated from operations, in one-to four-family residential owner-occupied real estate loans, one-to four-family residential investor-owned real estate loans, multifamily loans and commercial real estate loans, and, to a lesser extent, commercial and industrial loans, commercial development loans and consumer loans.